§ Trust Spanning Protocol (TSP) Specification

 § VID Use Scenarios

 In the Trust Spanning Protocol, VIDs function as identifiers within protocol envelopes and other control fields (see Section 3).
-As identifiers in exposed envelopes, VIDs may be visible to third parties with access to the network transports, allowing for potential correlation with other identifying transport mechanism information, such as IP addresses, transport protocol header information, and other metadata like packet size, timing, and approximate location.
+As identifiers in exposed envelopes, VIDs may be visible to third parties with access to the network transport infrastructure, allowing for potential correlation with other identifying transport mechanism information.
+Examples of this information may include things such as IP addresses, transport protocol header information, and other metadata like packet size, timing, and approximate location of sender or reciever.
 To mitigate the risk of metadata exploitation, TSP provides Nested Messages (Section 4) and Routed Messages (Section 5) for certain metadata privacy protections.
-Given the varied roles VIDs play in different scenarios, their management requires careful considerations.
-To clarify and simplify the discussion of these scenarios, we categorize VID uses into three scenarios: public, well-known, and nested.
+Given the varied roles VIDs play in different scenarios, their management requires careful consideration.
+To clarify and simplify the discussion, we categorize VID use into three scenarios: public, well-known, and nested.

 It’s important to note that while additional security measures like TLS or HTTPS can be employed at the transport layer to safeguard VIDs, TSP does not inherently depend on these mechanisms for protection.
 Consequently, within the context of TSP, even VIDs protected by such transport layer security are treated as if they are ‘public,’ assuming they could potentially be accessed or observed by external parties.